Zuriaake: History

 Zuriaake was formed in Jinan, Shandong province in 1998 by Bloodsea and Bloodfire.
 In 2004 the band's lineup was completed by recruiting their third band member Deadsphere.
-Little is known of the group's history.
 According to an article by South China Morning Post, Zuriaake is one of the longest active metal bands in China.
+Little is known of the group's history, but an article from South China Morning Post reported that the alleged singer is Liu Yao, a professor in the School of Materials Science and Engineering at Shandong University.

 After signing with Black Happiness Records, China's first music label specialized on black metal, Zuriaake released a split CD named Autumn of Sad Ode – Siming of Loulan alongside Bloodfires' other musical venture Yn Gizarm.
 Zuriaake got signed to Pest Productions in 2006 and released their debut album Afterimage of Autumn the following year.
 In 2015 Zuriaake released the Gu Yan EP with two tracks which was re-released as a full-length album with more tracks the same year.
 Due to Bloodfire being absent for four years between 2008 and 2012 where he studied in Germany the band was mostly inactive until the release of Gu Yan in 2015.
 The band recorded their concert in Beijing and released the Live in Beijing DVD in 2015 as well, which was not for sale but was sent to the attendees of the concert.

 In 2017 Zuriaake was invited to play at Steelfest Open Air in Finland which marked the very first performance for the band in Europe.
 At the same time Zuriaake became the first Chinese metal band to play a concert in Northern Europe territories.
 Between August 2, 2019, and August 19, 2019, the band toured throughout Europe and played several music festivals such as the Wacken Open Air.
-In 2018 Zuriaake played at Roadburn Festival in the Netherlands and Brutal Assault in Czech Republic.
+In 2018 Zuriaake played at Roadburn Festival in the Netherlands and Brutal Assault in the Czech Republic.

 In March 2020 French metal label Season of Mist announced the signing of Zuriaake with the plan to release their third album as well as the first two albums via the label.
+On July 26, 2024, a 3CD boxset under the title of Season of Mist Recordings was released.
+The box set includes the first two albums Afterimage of Autumn and Gu Yan on two CDs as well as the EPs Autumn of Sad Ode, Winter Mirage, The Sacrifice and Resentment in the Ancient Courtyard on the third CD.